 On October 26, you can bring the kiddos for trick-or-treating, mummy wrapping, and a costume parade among the landmarks of San Jose’s storied past.
 Located in San Jose’s Kelley Park, History Park is a 14-acre site with paved streets, a running trolley, and original homes and businesses of times gone by.
 Check out the old buildings which, after years of being unused, have taken on a sort of eerie vibe.

-1650 Senter Road, San Jose
+1650 Senter Rd.

 Ghost House in Williams Historical Park, Fremont